API Reference

 InstanceQuery(options?): <T>(target: T, key: keyof T, descriptor: PropertyDescriptor) => void

-Decorator for querying instances of a subject class.
+Decorator for querying instances of a model class.

 Parameters